saraeames/fizzbuzz/README.md

 * 'fizzbuzz' table contains all submissions where 'integer' is divisible by 3 and 5
 * 'ungrouped' table contains all submissions that are not divisible by 3 or 5

-There is a counter in the header for each table count.
+There is a counter in the header that shows the count for each category.

 ### Installing